CosmicPhoenix171/Darcnia/darcnia-campaign/pcs/nyra-vex.md

 It hums faintly when her fingers graze it.

 ### Scene 2: Arrival at Guild Crystalia
-Lyra Windfern, the guild's bright and clumsy secretary, is startled when Nyra arrives with the ancient token.
+Tessa Windfern, the guild's bright and clumsy secretary, is startled when Nyra arrives with the ancient token.

-**Lyra:** "We haven't issued one of those in years... you must be special!
+**Tessa:** "We haven't issued one of those in years... you must be special!
 The Guildmaster will want to see you right away."

-Lyra guides Nyra through the hall — a fading guild, banners worn thin, yet still alive with quiet purpose.
+Tessa guides Nyra through the hall — a fading guild, banners worn thin, yet still alive with quiet purpose.
 She registers Nyra as a provisional member and leads her to meet the Guildmaster.

 ### Scene 3: Meeting Guildmaster Thorne
 Guildmaster Eldon Thorne, eccentric but sharp, studies the token with deep familiarity.